 The best part: you can just expand your existing model in Process Flow to become that detailed model.
 Adjust each process in your system with more or less detail to best fit the project demands — no extra backtracking required.
 Just take a simple brainstorm model, flesh out a few of the finer details, and you’re already well on your way to finishing the model.

 3. Process Flow keeps the logic in one central location

 Dustin Derrick, a consultant here at FlexSim, tells a story about a massive, beautiful system logistics model that took him nearly a week to debug.
 The model’s logic was spread across dozens of queues and processors.
 It was an enormous task just to track down why an operator was appearing somewhere he wasn’t supposed to be.

-This could have been avoided if the logic was easier to find.
+Modelers can avoid this problem if the logic is easier to find.
 In Process Flow, that’s exactly what you’ll get — a central location for the logic in your model.
-You can still use the best aspects of our powerful standard object library, but now your customized logic can be easily created and discovered in one convenient window.
+You can still use the best aspects of our powerful standard object library, but now you can easily create customized logic in one convenient window.
 Debugging is also easier than ever.
 As you simulate, tokens will move through your system and show you exactly what activities they are on if something goes awry.

 What about that enormous system logistics model?
 Dustin estimates the same debugging task would have taken him less than an hour if it were built using Process Flow.
 The only way to know how much time you will save is to give it a try.
 Sign up now to download our free evaluation version of FlexSim today.